Horsed/horsed.github.io/_posts/2013-09-24-angularjs-learnings-pt.-1.md

 });
 {% endhighlight %}

 The problem is with using jQuery in the custom dsl.
 What I understood so far is that angular's Scenario Runner runs your app in an iFrame which lies inside a main frame.
 The main frame has jQuery available, as the Scenario Runner depends on it.
 So I thought there were no restrictions in using jQuery in a custom dsl.
 However, the outer jQuery instance cannot bubble up events inside the DOM of the iFrame.
-So calling ```trigger``` had no effect inside the iFrame.
+So calling ```trigger``` with my custom dsl had no effect inside the iFrame.

 Here is what made it work: